Blood flow goes through considerable changes throughout pregnancy.

 - Dizziness or lightheadedness, because it takes more time for blood to return to the brain and other parts of the body since the body is now also making its way through the placenta.

-- Preeclampsia and eclampsia, which are serious pregnancy conditions diagnosed after 20 weeks gestation, and affecting other organs like the kidney and liver.
+- Preeclampsia and eclampsia, which are serious pregnancy conditions diagnosed after 20 weeks gestation, and affect other organs like the kidney and liver.

 - Blood clots are more likely to arise during pregnancy, in part because of decreased circulation of blood flow, especially in the lower extremities, as well as clotting factors that make blood clots more likely.

 Blood flow changes during pregnancy are a necessary component of healthy fetal development and maternal functioning.
-Despite their normalcy, it’s important for healthcare providers to closely monitor blood pressure and watch for any symptoms that could indicate potential complications for the mother and her growing fetus.
+Despite their normalcy, it’s important for healthcare providers to closely monitor blood pressure and watch for any symptoms that could indicate potential complications for the parent-to-be and their growing fetus.

 - F Hytten.
 “Blood volume changes in normal pregnancy.”
 Clin Haematol.
 14(3):601-12.
 Web.
 Oct 1985.